Binary matroids and local complementation: Some properties of isotropic matroids

-As the only nonzero entry of the $v_{\phi}$ column of $M(IAS(G))$ is a 1 in the $v$ row, it is a simple matter to use elementary column operations to verify that $r^{\prime}(S)$ is the $GF(2)$-rank of the submatrix of $M(IAS(G))$ that involves all rows other than the $v$ row, and all columns corresponding to elements of $S$.
-That is, $r^{\prime}(S)$ is the same as the rank of $S$ in $M(IAS(G-v))$. \end{proof}
+\begin{proof} If $A$ has only one element, $a$, then the lone nonzero entry of the $a_{\phi }$ column of $M[IAS(G)]$ is a 1 in the $a$ row.
+The definition of matroid contraction implies that $M[IAS(G)]/a_{\phi}$ is the matroid represented by the submatrix of $IAS(G)$ obtained by removing the $a$ row and the $a_{\phi}$ column.
+Removing the $a_{\chi}$ and $a_{\psi}$ columns then yields $IAS(G-a)$, so the proposition holds when $A=\{a\}$.
+The general case is verified by removing the elements of $A$ one at a time. \end{proof}